 As you advance further into the intermediate level, rest between sets at this level; of course, depends on athletic and intensity levels.

 Evaluating yourself at this point to decide if you should advance, is a should do if you haven't!
 Ask yourself, has your athletic level increased enough to advance?
 If your a hard gainer, give yourself more time, before considering advancement.

-Rest between sets should be between 40 to 60 seconds, this may very a little from each person, don’t sweat it: if you are not fitting into the guide as I’ve laid out, make at least a 3/4 aerobic recovery before moving onto the next set.
+Rest between sets should be between 40 to 60 seconds, this may vary a little from each person, don’t sweat it: if you are not fitting into the guide as I’ve laid out, make at least a 75% aerobic recovery before moving onto the next set.

 Resting for 40 - 60 secs., is for smaller muscle groups; other larger body parts like legs and upper-back can be up to a minute and a half to recuperate between sets.

-Note: I was naturally a hard gainer, I was only
+Note: I was naturally a hard gainer, only

 average in the cardio department.
-Often I would take 1 1/2 to 2 mins., on heavy leg days like the squat, bent rows, dead
+Often I would take 11/2 - 2 mins., on heavy leg days like the squat, bent rows, dead

 These are very demanding exercises: especially, at an advanced level... take what you need, in time rest times will improve, it just takes conditioning.

-For those of you preforming circuit-weight training conditioning, you should try experimenting in the beginning with 20 to 30 seconds between sets or until your strength and endurance in lifting and cardio increase, then slowly work at decreasing this time frame.
+For those of you preforming circuit or cross training conditioning, try experimenting in the beginning with 20 to 30 seconds between sets or until your strength and endurance in lifting and cardio increase, then slowly work at decreasing this time frame.

 Depending on your conditioning level, some advanced circuit trainers take little or no rest and preform 2 to 5 or 6 sets in a row and then take a 4 - 5 minute rest to accommodate for the intense work load, and then repeat this two or three more times.

 This type of training is to increase endurance levels, with higher rep ranges of those in the neighborhood of 15 or more per set.